Business

 Off-price players continued to shine as they leaned on what they do best: offering discounted home and apparel goods while sidestepping much of the tariff burden.
 TJX highlighted stronger transactions across every division, and that momentum helped push shares to all-time highs.

-VF Corp. admitted tariffs could slice $40 million off profits, overshadowing its Vans recovery story.
-Abercrombie & Fitch lifted guidance, but the mall retailer also hiked its tariff-hit estimate to $90 million, tempering an otherwise strong print.
+VF Corp. conceded that tariffs could slice $40 million off profits, overshadowing its Vans recovery story.
+Abercrombie & Fitch lifted guidance, but the mall retailer also hiked its tariff hit estimate to $90 million, tempering an otherwise strong print.
 Meanwhile, Victoria’s Secret raised its outlook even as tariff costs swelled to $100 million.
 American Eagle soared after the teen apparel retailer posted blowout Q2 results and reinstated its full-year guidance as star-studded campaigns helped offset tariff pressures.

 Zooming out